im-sticky/im-sticky.github.io/src/blog-posts/outer-wilds-experiences.md

 Thus begins the third and final time cycle of this saga.
 I run to my ship, set course for Brittle Hollow, and blast off.
 I don't make it far though since I hadn't gone high enough to escape Timberhearth's gravitational pull, so I immediately crash back down into the planet.
 I crashed beside the observatory and when I got out to repair my ship, I figured I may as well go in and look around since I haven't gone back to anywhere on Timberhearth since I had died for the first time.
 Now, my first time getting the launch codes I admittedly did not explore the encampment or talk to many people.
 I was trying to just got on with the actual gameplay to see if I would like the actual game without knowing that looking at and reading stuff was such a big part of the game.
 But I digress, most of the museum-y stuff in the observatory was new to me.
 This is where I saw a tiny angler fish in a tank and read that it is life found on Dark Bramble.
 Neat.
 Back to my ship and back to Brittle Hollow.
 This time however, I have a plan.
 This time I find the opening in the surface and navigate my ship through it and take my ship through the black hole.
 I did not have a plan after that though, so it was very uneventful.
 I do see a planet in the distance pretty close by and decide I may as well go there to explore.
 It's Dark Bramble.

 As I get closer I realize there isn't really any surface to land on, nor is there and real gravitational pull.
 There was however what seemed like a solid mass at the centre of the planet with bright lights coming out of various spots, so I go to investigate.
 The holes were big enough for me to fit and of course I decide to fly straight into one.
 It was at this moment that what seemed like fog had cleared from my screen and the music shifted from the usual space theme into an eerie melody.
 I was also in what seemed like water now.
 Alright, kinda weird, but I came here to explore so that I shall do.
 I take out my signal scope and look around and lock onto a distress beacon about a kilometre away.
 Again, weird, since the outside of this did not look that large.
 I start my way towards it and not long after I start moving I notice a bright light coming from the left of me.
 I turn to see what it is and my jaw literally drops.
 It's an angler fish, the very same I had witnessed not minutes ago, only this time 4 to 5 times larger my my ship.
 An immense wave of dread comes over me and I sit there floating, completely frozen in fear for what feels like minutes, but couldn't have been longer than maybe a few seconds.
 Eventually I gather myself, turn my ship around back towards the distress beacon, and fucking BLAST the engines.
 I hear a blood boiling shriek come from behind me as I start moving.
 It was at this moment it was clear it was coming after me.
 The distance of the signal is getting closer and closer.
 600 metres, 500 metres.
 As I'm racing towards the screeching noise of the distress beacon I see the light of the angler fish come into view above me.
 It's right behind me.
 400 metres, 300 metres.
 I see what looks like a small cavernous rock in the distance fade into view.
 The beacon was inside.
 200 metres.
 I was so close.
 Surely I would be safe if I reach it.
 Nearing the small rocky formation I see teeth begin to form at the top of my viewport.
 It was going to eat me.
 150 metres.
 My body tenses up as I prepare to enter the unknown or die trying.
 130 metres.
 The teeth are filling up more of my viewport and closing in around me.
 115 metres.
 Darkness.
 I watch with my eyes wider than they have ever been as the Nomai mask retells me of my horrifying demise in reverse.
 It's at this point that I stand up from the computer and go to the bathroom to splash cold water on my face and wipe actual sweat from my brow.
 Never have I experienced a feeling of terror that genuine from a video game.
 And I am positive I never will again.

-#### A case of unfortunate timing

-I was flying around Giant's Deep and of all things that could happen an island that had been tossed up from one the water tornados was falling back down and landed on top of me.
-It was extremely jarring but it didn't kill me outright.
-I didn't care to get out and repair my ship at the time since I wanted to land somewhere specific on the planet.
-As I was flying to where I wanted to go, I started to lose all momentum and fall into the ocean below.
-Confused, I kept trying to fly but my thrusters were showing no signs of movement at all.
-It wasn't until I looked at what was damaged in the little screen that I realized what was going on.
-What was damaged was the fuel supply on my ship.
-And up until that point I didn't realize that damaging different parts of the ship actually had an affect on the functionality of the ship.
-So I go out into the water, looking to fix the fuel tank.
-But of course, the fuel tank is on the top side of the ship and the gravity on Giant's Deep is to great for my to actually thrust high enough to fix it.
-So there I sat, in the water, unable to go anywhere.
-All I could do was die and start over.

 ---